PRODUCTION FROM THE FIELD

 Jotun is a field in the central part of the North Sea, 25 kilometres north of the Balder field.
 The water depth is 125 metres.
 Jotun was discovered in 1994, and the plan for development and operation (PDO) was approved in 1997.
 The field was developed with Jotun A, a combined production, storage and offloading vessel (FPSO), and Jotun B, a wellhead facility.
 Jotun is integrated with the Balder field.
 Production started in 1999.Reservoir

 Jotun produced oil from sandstone of Paleocene age in the Heimdal Formation.
-The reservoir lies at 2,000 metres depth in a marine fan system and comprises three structures.Recovery strategy
+The reservoir is at a depth of 2000 metres in a marine fan system and comprises three structures.Recovery strategy

 The field was produced by pressure support from the aquifer and with gas lift.
 Produced water was injected into the Utsira Formation.Transport